launchscout/momentum-2025/index.md

 ---

 # WIT (WebAssembly Interface Types)
-- Human-readable interface description language
+- Interface Definition Language
 - Describes components' interfaces
 - Defines data types and functions
-- imports and exports

 ---

 # WIT structure
 - package - top level container of the form `namespace:name@version`
-- worlds - specifies the "contract" for a component and contains imports and exports
+- worlds - specifies the "contract" for a component and contains
-- interfaces - named group of types, imports and exports
-- exports - functions provided by a component
+  - exports - functions (or interfaces) provided by a component
-- imports - functions a component needs provided to it
+  - imports - functions (or interfaces) provided by a component
+- interfaces - named group of types and functions

 ---